chung-leong/react-seq/README.md

 Basically, errors will resurface at (or close to) the decision points that led eventually to their occurrence.
 From the perspective of `handleNewsSection`, yielding `ArticleList` is what caused the error.
 It pops up on the very next line.
-Action.
-Consequence.
+Action followed by consequence.
 Intuitively, this is how we expect exception handling would work.
-And in general, the code responsible for triggering an error is in the best position to handle it.
+And in general, the code responsible for triggering an error is going to be in the best position to make decisions on how it should be handled.

-Of course, not much can be done about a fatal error like a 404 aside from throwing up an error message.
+Of course, not much can be done about a fatal error like a 404 aside from putting up an error message.
 In the [Transition example](./examples/transition/README.md), you'll find a scenario where catching an error in a local try-catch block actual makes sense.